-Minute volume/ minute ventilation can be abbreviated as "MV" or "VE" and is the primary mechanism by which we control ventilation36.
+Minute volume/ minute ventilation can be abbreviated as "MV" or "VE" and is the primary mechanism by which we control ventilation.
 We will discuss soon how to manipulate both tidal volume and rate to address ventilation in just a bit, so don't worry about that for the moment.
-A normal minute volume for the adult patient is often cited at 4 - 8 liters per minute, but we prefer to use a weight-based calculation so that it applies to all patient sizes:37
+A normal MV for the adult patient is often cited at 4 - 8 liters per minute, but we prefer to use a weight-based calculation so that it applies to all patient sizes:

-MV = 100ml/kg (IBW) /min
+$$MV = 100 \text{ml/kg (IBW) /min}$$

-As with rate of frequency, there are times that we use a different MV goal with specific patient types, but we will get to that later on.
-Last thing; just as with tidal volume, there can be different types of minute volume.
-"Minute volume" or "minute ventilation" typically describes what we dial in to the machine, then we tag "exhaled" on to either term to describe the feedback the machine gives us about what the patient breathes out, and lastly there is alveolar minute ventilation which takes out anatomic dead space from the equation.
-While alveolar minute volume is an important concept to consider, we base goals and calculations on MV or exhaled MV and not on alveolar ventilation.
-As mentioned before, the reason for this is because alveolar dead space can be difficult to measure in the field and we ought to assume its presence and treat for it anyways 20 look for more
+As with rate or frequency, there are times that we use a different MV goal with specific patient types, but we will get to that later on.
+Last thing: just as with tidal volume, there can be different types of minute volume.
+"Minute volume" or "minute ventilation" typically describes what we dial in to the machine, then we tag "exhaled" on to either term (abbreviated MVe) to describe the feedback the machine gives us about what the patient breathes out, and lastly there is alveolar minute ventilation which takes out anatomic dead space from the equation.
+While alveolar minute volume is an important concept to consider, we base goals and calculations on MV or MVe and not on alveolar ventilation - the reason for this is because alveolar dead space can be difficult to measure in the field and we ought to assume its presence and treat for it anyways.